UI/UX Design

 Wireframe Layouts

-Medium fidelity wireframes were used to quickly iterate through layout changes without concern for non-essential details, such as images, copy, colors, and typography, that would be added or changed later.
-The wireframes included everything we needed to communicate our design concepts to the stakeholders while remaining simple enough that they could be modified to try out variations on the fly without much effort.
+Medium fidelity wireframes were used to quickly iterate through layout changes without concern for non-essential details, such as images, copy, colors and typography, that would be added or changed later.
+The wireframes included everything we needed to communicate our design concepts to the stakeholders, while remaining simple enough that they could be modified to try out variations on-the-fly without much effort.

 Wireflow Development